Lake District: Historical

 William Wordsworth published his Guide to the Lakes in 1810, and by 1835 it had reached its fifth edition, now called A Guide Through the District of the Lakes in the North of England.
 This book was particularly influential in popularising the region.
-Wordsworth's favourite valley was Dunnerdale or the Duddon Valley nestling in the southwest of the Lake District.
+Wordsworth's favourite valley was Dunnerdale or the Duddon Valley in the southwest of the Lake District.

 The railways led to another expansion in tourism.
 The Kendal and Windermere Railway was the first to penetrate the Lake District, reaching Kendal in 1846 and Windermere in 1847.
-The line to Coniston opened in 1848 (although until 1857 this was only linked to the national network with ferries between Fleetwood and Barrow-in-Furness); the line from Penrith through Keswick to Cockermouth in 1865; and the line to Lakeside at the foot of Windermere in 1869.
+The line to Coniston opened in 1848 (although until 1857 this was only linked to the national network by ferries between Fleetwood and Barrow-in-Furness); the line from Penrith through Keswick to Cockermouth in 1865; and the line to Lakeside at the foot of Windermere in 1869.
 The railways, built with traditional industry in mind, brought with them a huge increase in the number of visitors, thus contributing to the growth of the tourism industry.
 Railway services were supplemented by steamer boats on the major lakes of Ullswater, Windermere, Coniston Water, and Derwent Water.

-The growth in tourist numbers continued into the age of the motor car when railways began to be closed or run down.
+The growth in tourist numbers continued into the age of the motor car, when railways began to be closed or run down.
 The formation of the Lake District National Park in 1951 recognised the need to protect the Lake District environment from excessive commercial or industrial exploitation, preserving that which visitors come to see, without any restriction on the movement of people into and around the district.
 The M6 Motorway helped bring traffic to the Lake District, passing up its eastern flank.
-The narrow roads present a challenge for traffic flow and, since the 1960s, certain areas have been very congested.
-This problem continues with traffic congestion and parking problems in the small communities.
-Bowness-on-Windermere addressed the parking issue with a new lot at the edge of the community and by extending an existing car park.
-The Lake District NP publishes a list and map of car parks within its authority, allowing tourists to plan their visits accordingly.